dorkodu/seekr/README.md

 ### Here is a sample :

 - Create your test class.
-Test methods should start with "**test**". <br>When they throw an exception, Seekr will handle it :)
+Test method names must start with "**test**". <br>When they throw an exception, Seekr will handle it :)

   ```php
   class SampleTest extends Seekr